 - Extensive library of free home-maintenance resources

-- Additional home services available through AHS ProConnect
+- Additional on-demand home services available via AHS ProConnect

 - Relatively short 30-day workmanship guarantee